Black Hunters

-Black Hunters (Мы из будущего) is a 2008 Russian language action drama film directed by Andrey Malyukov.
-The film features Danila Kozlovsky, Andrey Terentev, Vladimir Yaglych, Dmitriy Volkostrelov and Ekaterina Klimova in the lead roles.
+Black Hunters (original title, Мы из будущего) is a 2008 Russian language action drama film directed by Andrey Malyukov.

+In 2010 its sequel was released.

 Plot

 Four treasure seekers in the present day dig near St. Petersburg in search of hidden medals and artifacts of soldiers who fought during World War II.
 The chief of the group, Borman (Danila Kozlovsky), is a former student of the Faculty of History Sergei Filatov.
 His assistant is a Rastafarian nicknamed Spirit (Andrei Terentyev).
 Two other members are Chuhat (Dmitry Volkostrelov) and Skull (Vladimir Yaglych).
 Skull is a neo-Nazi and has a stylized tattoo of the swastika on his shoulder.

-When they go for a dive in a lake, they time travel to the Eastern Front in 1942.
+When they go for a dive in a lake, they accidentally time travel to the Eastern Front in 1942.